By foot or bike

 There are good Park and Ride facilities provided by the Tram.

 The on-street parking outside the Meeting House on Clarendon Street is in Pay and Display Tariff Zone 1, every day including Sundays, from 8am to 8pm.
-Peel Street and nearby roads are in the cheaper Zone 3.
+Peel Street and nearby roads are in the cheaper Zones 2 and 3.
 No change is available, but you can pay by phone or online.
 More details on charges are available on the Nottingham City Council website.

 Warning: Traffic wardens are very active, even on Sundays, and will give tickets for cars parked not in designated parking places; or without a valid displayed parking receipt; or parking in disabled areas without displaying a ‘disabled’ badge.
 Also, many ‘Residents Only’ spaces throughout Nottingham have had their restriction extended to include Sundays.

 There are multi-story car parks nearby: they are expensive – typically £2.80 for the first 2 hours and £1.50/hour after that.

 We have made every effort to ensure these details are correct, but please let us know if there are any errors or omissions.